hetmanskyi-cloud/AWS/terraform/ansible/README.md

 ## 1. Overview

-This directory contains Ansible playbooks and associated configuration files used for provisioning and managing EC2 instances within the AWS infrastructure.
-The primary roles of these playbooks include:
+This directory contains the Ansible playbook and associated configuration files used for deploying a complete WordPress stack on an EC2 instance within the AWS infrastructure.
-- Preparing hardened Golden AMIs.
-- Deploying and configuring WordPress on EC2 instances.
-- Performing smoke tests to verify instance health and configuration.

-Ansible automates the configuration management process, ensuring consistency and adherence to best practices across instances.
+This playbook serves as the **primary, high-fidelity deployment method** for the `dev` environment.
+It is designed to be executed on the EC2 instance itself, triggered by a `user-data` script when the `use_ansible_deployment` variable is set to `true` in the Terraform configuration.
+It automates the entire software stack setup, ensuring a consistent and reliable application environment.

 ---

 ## 2. Prerequisites / Requirements

-To run these Ansible playbooks, the following are generally required on the control machine:
+To apply this Ansible playbook on an EC2 instance, the following are required on the instance:

 - **Ansible:** Version 2.10 or higher.
 - **Python 3:** With `boto3` and `botocore` libraries for AWS integration.
-- **AWS CLI:** Configured with appropriate credentials and default region.
-- **AWS Session Manager Plugin:** Required for Ansible to connect to EC2 instances via SSM.
-- **Ansible Collection `community.aws`:** Install via `ansible-galaxy collection install community.aws`.
+- **Ansible Collection `community.aws`:** Should be installed via `requirements.yml`.

+These dependencies are typically installed by a bootstrapping script before the playbook is run.

 ---